Mercy-Cheruiyot/Bookstore--frontend/README.md

 ![About us Page](https://user-images.githubusercontent.com/109534662/206705406-5bc0da56-7d27-4791-b1f0-20ae0c324266.png)

-The Application fetches all the Books.
+# The Application fetches all the Books.
 You can filter using the filter button on the home page.
-You can add books too using the NewBookForm
+# You can add books too using the NewBookForm
-You can also delete a book
+# You can also delete a book
+# Lastly you can edit the book